 The Port of Barcelona aims to prevent soil and groundwater contamination; as the owner, we are ultimately responsible for their environmental condition.
-For this reason, we carry out continuous tracking of the state of the subsoil in the port areas under concession to terminals and operators, as well as in areas not under concession.
+For this reason, we carry out continuous tracking of the state of the subsoil in the port areas under concession to terminals and operators and in areas not under concession.